Skip to content

 The Encoding Scheme

-• The first two digits are the significant figures.
+• The first two digits give you the significant figures

-• The third digit is the multiplier — specifically, the power of 10 by which you multiply.
+• The third digit is your multiplier — specifically, the power of 10 you multiply by

 CpF=(first two digits)×10third digitC_{\text{pF}} = (\text{first two digits}) \times 10^{\text{third digit}}